CharlinFeng/Reflect/README.md

 Core theory
 ===============
 1. If you wanna use all the functions, all your custom model must inherit from Reflection Class.<br/>

-2.It’s better to use implicitly optional type for properties.
+2. It’s better to use implicitly optional type for properties.
 Try not to use strange type like var v1: [string?]? , var v2: [string!]! and this frame has lots of assertion to help you use data type reasonably.<br/>
-3.This frame is based on requirement : parse json data into dictionaries then to model.
+3. This frame is based on requirement : parse json data into dictionaries then to model.
 Limitation: reckon without complictated data like Core Data support; without consideration of Struct.
 <br/>